 For some time now YouTube has been telling us it’s been investing in its most popular stars.
-With YouTube Red we will finally see the fruits of this investment.
+With YouTube Red, we will finally see the fruits of this investment.
 Starting next year YouTube Red users will have access to a selection of exclusive and original content.
 Want to watch a reality TV show starring Joey Graceffa?
 No, me neither.
-But there are loads of other shows that you probably will want to see, for instance a collaboration between the producers of The Walking Dead and internet sensation Pewdiepie, or a series focusing on the absurdity of the internet by the people behind CollegeHumor.
+But there are loads of other shows that you probably will want to see, for instance, a collaboration between the producers of The Walking Dead and internet sensation Pewdiepie, or a series focusing on the absurdity of the internet by the people behind CollegeHumor.

 Someone at Netflix just woke up in a cold sweat

 If you have fibre broadband internet and a smart TV then you will be able to watch any video you like instantly, ad-free and uninterrupted in the comfort of your living room.
-And if YouTube Red are as serious about creating original content as they say they are (and by hiring Suzanne Daniels, former head of programming for MTV it certainly looks like they are) then they are definitely treading on the toes of SVOD giants like Netflix and Amazon Prime.
+And if YouTube Red is as serious about creating original content as they say they are (and by hiring Suzanne Daniels, former head of programming for MTV it certainly looks like they are) then they are definitely treading on the toes of SVOD giants like Netflix and Amazon Prime.

 How much will it cost?